-Computer and internet servers are becoming an increasingly significant source of CO2 emissions (some experts estimate as much as 3% of total global CO2 emissions).
-There are many green web-hosting companies that offer carbon credits to offset the energy use of a company's internet servers, but until now none has actually generated 100% of their energy from renewable sources.
+Computer and internet servers are becoming an increasingly significant source of CO2 emissions (some experts estimate as much as 3 percent of total global CO2 emissions).
+There are many green web-hosting companies that offer carbon credits to offset the energy use of a company's internet servers, but until now none has actually generated 100 percent of their energy from renewable sources.

-Well more than 100% actually...
-Computer retail and web services giant OWC (Other World Computing) just christened a new 500 KW Vestas V39 wind turbine, which makes it the world's first hosting service that is powered completely by on-site wind.
+Well more than 100 percent actually...
+Computer retail and web services giant OWC (Other World Computing) just christened a 500 kilowatt Vestas V39 wind turbine, which makes it the world's first hosting service that is powered completely by on-site wind.

 Excess energy produced by the turbine is sold back to the Illinois electrical grid which in turn ensures a uniform energy supply to the server farm.
 An emergency back-up generator provides power in the event of a blackout or brownout.

 The Vestas turbine is the "crowning jewel" in what would already be considered a record-breaking green campus.
 OWC's Platinum LEED building (completed last year) has a dizzying list of green features:

 • Geo-thermal ground-coupled heat pump system for heating and coolin • High insulation value glass windows and exterior sunshade technology for reduced cooling costs

 • High insulation value materials throughout the building for reduced energy use